elainefs/elainefs/README.md

 ## About

 🎓 I'm studying a bachelor's degree in Software Engineering
+👩‍💻 I'm a software developer
 🔭 I'm always looking for new things to learn
 📚 Book lover